Diana was a Member of the Royal Horticultural Society. She & her family all love gardening. She enjoys photographing & painting plants too.

 Just be strict, make a decision where you want them, and don't let them spread beyond that.

 Weigelia is a deciduous shrub reaching about 10 ft (3 m.) in height.
 It flowers for a short time in spring and then does nothing much for the rest of the year except that it looks quite pleasant and green.

 I grew one plant at the back of my garden, and it spread so much that it now occupies an area of about 50 square feet in the golf course just beyond my back garden, and still spreading, so I cut it back every year.
 But still worth keeping.

 6. Anemone Japonica

-Anemone Japonica always looks good - the new leaves start to develop in mid Spring and grow into a crescendo of large ornamental leaves and heads of flowers in late summer.
+Anemone Japonica, Height up to 4ft (1.2m.), always looks good--the new leaves start to develop in mid Spring and grow into a crescendo of large ornamental leaves and heads of flowers in late summer.
 When they die back, the woody flower stems can be cut and removed, leaving the leaves which remain ornamental.
 They spread by strong underground roots and you need to make sure you have dug out completely the bits you don't want, as it doesn't take much to get them spreading again.
 But keep them under control and you have a magnificent perennial with a long flowering season.

 7. Forget-me-Nots (Myosotis)

 Forget-me-Nots Are Rampant Self-Seeders but Easy to Clear

 They are useful plants because they flower from late March to late May, giving a marvellous blue and pink display of delicate blooms.
 They self-seed vigorously and for this reason, some gardeners call them weeds, and pull them all out.
 Personally I love them, and only pull out the flowered plants once they have partially seeded, so that there will be a good display the following year, knowing that they are easy to control because they have short roots and I need only keep as many or few as I want.
 They grow to a height of 6 - 23 ins.(15 - 60 cm.).